-The uncertainty of the impact of COVID-19 introduced significant estimation uncertainty in relation to the measurement of the HomeStart's collective provision.
-The rapidly evolving consequences of COVID-19 could result in significant adjustments to the collective provision within the current and next financial years.
+The longer term impacts of the COVID-19 pandemic, and associated government policy settings, has introduced elements of uncertainty in relation to measurement of HomeStart's collective provision.
 A summary of the key estimates and analysis of the sensitivities of the collective provision to changes in these assumptions is set out in the following tables.